2 Down the Wrong Path: Weight Stigma and Discrimination

 Many of us, independent of weight, dread the trip to the scale at the beginnings of each physician visit.
 Stepping fully clothed on a scale will lead to unexpected results.
 Now imagine you are a patient struggling with weight.

 The way a patient visit is set up can determine if the patient has a positive or negative experience.
 This includes designing the waiting area and treatment rooms with furniture that fits people of all sizes.
 Some studies also report that undressing for examinations such as breast exams can be an humiliating experience for women.
-Tiny dressing cabins might not have the appropriate size to move without bumping into partitions or privacy is lacking entirely.
+Tiny dressing cabins might not have the appropriate size to move around without bumping into partitions or privacy is lacking entirely.

 Explicit and Implicit Weight Bias is Documented For All Health Care Disciplines

 Weight bias in health care has been studied for more than three decades.
 Current evidence supports that provider weight bias can be found in all health care disciplines.
-Studies are available for physicians, PAs, nurses, dietitians, physical therapists and exercise physiologists.
+Studies are available for physicians, physician assistants, nurses, dietitians, physical therapists and exercise physiologists.
 Even providers specializing in treatment of obesity display weight bias.

 Studies also show that providers spend less time educating patients.
 Obesity treatment is oversimplified and weight loss goals tend to be unrealistic.